OutSystems/docs-bestpractices/src/lifecycle/devops/devops-in-outsystems.md

 While **Service Center** presents monitoring logs and analysis reports by way of numbers, which can make it difficult to parse,[ LifeTime](https://success.outsystems.com/Documentation/11/Managing_the_Applications_Lifecycle/Monitor_and_Troubleshoot/Troubleshoot_the_Performance_of_an_Application) provides much the same data in a unified graphic console for analytics across all of your environments for traditional web apps.

 The analytics dashboard for one app in the environment, covers all aspects of the[ end-user experience](https://www.outsystems.com/evaluation-guide/what-kind-of-monitoring-and-analytics-does-outsystems-offer/#End-user_experience_analytics), a metric based on industry standard indicators of user satisfaction.
-By regularly checking LifeTime, developers can detect, troubleshoot, and solve performance issues even before end users report them.
+By regularly checking **LifeTime**, developers can detect, troubleshoot, and solve performance issues even before end users report them.

 ![analytics drilldown](images/analytics-drilldown.png "analytics drilldown")